 Sitting in Great Bend for a while, we watched as numerous storms initiated to our west and pushed off to our north and northeast.
 We never were really tempted to go after any of this activity, with the expected better discrete activity likely to develop to our southwest.
 Eventually a storm that developed to our southwest matured as it moved just to our west and became tornado warned.
 We decided to head to this storm, where we eventually caught up with it near Timkin, KS.
 We followed this storm for a while to the ENE and encountered golf ball size hail, but it really did not look too interesting and seemed to be struggling.
 By this time new development had occurred well to our southwest and had matured.
 We decided to drop off of our original storm and head south to what was now a discrete tornado warned supercell northeast of Greensburg, KS.
 (Our original storm eventually went on to re-strengthen and produce a few tornadoes, including an EF-3 near Tescott, KS)

 We caught up with our new storm near St. John, KS, where we sat and watched it for quite a while.
 Upon initially arriving it was a nice supercell, though it had a high base.
 As time went on the storm started to struggled, and transitioned into a nice LP supercell.
 We sat and watched as it continued as an LP supercell as it further moved a way from us, eventually weakening.
 By this time sunset was approaching and no other storms were even close to us.
 We decided to call it a chase, and head back to McPherson, KS for the night.

-Some pictures from the chase can be seen below...More pictures can be seen in the 2018 photography section.
+Some pictures from this chase can be viewed below.
+Additional pictures can be found in the 2018 photography section.